opensciencegrid/user-school-2019/docs/materials/day3/part2-ex2-tensorflow-singularity.md

 Wednesday Bonus Exercise 2.2: Use Singularity to Run Tensorflow
 ============================================================

-In this tutorial, we see how to submit a \[tensorflow\](<https://www.tensorflow.org/>) job on the OSG through \[Singularity containers\](<https://support.opensciencegrid.org/solution/articles/12000024676-singularity-containers>).
+In this tutorial, we see how to submit a [tensorflow](<https://www.tensorflow.org/>) job on the OSG through [Singularity containers](<https://support.opensciencegrid.org/solution/articles/12000024676-singularity-containers>).
 We currently offer CPU and GPU containers for tensorflow (both based on Ubuntu).
 Here, we focus on a CPU container.

 Setup
 -----